Monday, May 29, 2017

 A collage of bloggers with better S.E.O. who think Covenant > Prometheus

 To tell the truth, I probably wouldn’t have come this far if reactions to Covenant had been more tempered.
 It features some conventionally attractive people and enough intriguing platitudes that I’d normally just let it go.
 Yet the majority of critics and audiences genuinely seem to believe the film improves upon Prometheus, because it has an alien that murders people and it constantly echoes things they recognize.
 I don’t want to live in a society that thinks Alien: Covenant is better written, filmed, or conceived than Prometheus.
-It would be like living in a society that considers Gillian Flynn more important to its literary tradition than Flannery O’Connor, or a society where high-schoolers study Kendrick Lamar and Drake over Beethoven, or a society that spends more time watching Netflix original TV shows than it spends watching political affairs.
+It would be like living in a society that considers Gillian Flynn more important to its literary tradition than Flannery O’Connor, or a society where high schoolers study Kendrick Lamar and Drake over Beethoven, or a society that spends more time watching Netflix original TV shows than it spends watching political affairs.

 In the most intelligent dialogue of the film, Walter reprimands David for misidentifying the poet of “Ozymandias”.
 “When one note is off,” he warns, “it eventually destroys the whole symphony.”
 Would that Scott had heeded his character’s wisdom.
 Watching Alien: Covenant is alike to beholding a magnificent symphony gradually and excruciatingly destroying itself, again and again, into eternity, demonstrating beyond a shadow of a doubt that sometimes to create, one must first destroy.